 To avoid being taxed in both Slovenia and the U.S., you should work with an accountant or financial professional that understands both countries’ tax codes.
 This will help you prevent being taxed by both governments on your retirement income.

 Slovenia is among the safest countries in the world.
-The 2020 Gallup Law and Order report says there are only four other countries in which people feel safer walking alone.
-It also got the sixth highest score in Gallup’s 2020 Law and Order Index.
+The 2022 Gallup Law and Order report says there are only five other countries in which people feel safer walking alone.
 According to the U.S. Department of State, the capital city of Ljubljana is a low-threat location for crime.
 Although many travelers don’t encounter crime, popular tourist locations can experience non-violent petty crime.

 Tips on Affording Retirement

 - It can be challenging to plan your retirement, especially if you would like to move abroad.
 A financial advisor can also help you understand the finer points of relocating, including the tax implications.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors to help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The minimum monthly income required to retire in Slovenia is about $1,000 per month.
 For many people, this is equal to or less than their monthly Social Security benefit.
 You can estimate your benefit amount with this Social Security calculator.